Ways to pay

 - Standing Order

 You can pay by standing order if you have a bank account.
 You have to tell your bank how much you want to pay and when.
 If any changes are needed you must tell your bank yourself.
-If you want to set up a standing order, you can download and print one of the following forms:
+If you want to set up a standing order, you can download and print the form.

 You must fill in all the sections on the form and post it to your bank or building society.